ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 Unless, the material is placed directly on a scale, but then it also has to be moved off of the scale.
 The weight sensor would also need to account for the acceleration of the robot, which gives more room for error and causes more work for software.

-#### Ethical, Professional, and Standards Considerations

-Resources and materials uses for this subsystem will be built following an expected use.
-This use will be listed in their datasheets, and their datasheets will be followed properly.
-The rules point out safety measures that will be taken throughout the competition.
-A rule that sensors need to abide by is no visible strobe lights.
-Furthermore, if using non-visble lasers, lasers will need to be safe for human interaction.

 #### Resources

 Each sensor will need to be purchased at least once.